paigeweber13/likwid/doc/likwid-doxygen.md

 \section Tools LIKWID Tools
 - \ref likwid-topology : A tool to display the thread and cache topology on multicore/multisocket computers.
 - \ref likwid-pin : A tool to pin your threaded application without changing your code.
 Works for pthreads and OpenMP.
 - \ref likwid-perfctr : A tool to measure hardware performance counters on x86, ARM and POWER processors as well as Nvidia GPUs.
-It can be used as wrapper application without modifying the profiled code or with a marker API to measure only parts of the code.
+It can be used as wrapper application without modifying the profiled code or with a \ref MarkerAPI to measure only parts of the code.
+For lower-level performance monitoring, a \ref PerfMon is also available. \ref Examples are available for each of these API usages.
 - \ref likwid-powermeter : A tool for accessing RAPL counters and query Turbo mode steps on Intel processor.
 RAPL counters are also available in \ref likwid-perfctr.
 - \ref likwid-setFrequencies : A tool to print and manage the clock frequency of CPU cores and the Uncore (Intel only).
 - \ref likwid-memsweeper : A tool to cleanup ccNUMA domains and LLC caches to get a clean environment for benchmarks.